mashrekur/drought_awareness/README.md

 10_drought_hotspots.py - This script generates maps of SPEI over set time periods for CONUS.

-11_trend_analysis.py - This script performs trend analysis using the SPEI and SI datasets and generates figures.
+11_tweet_sentiment_analysis.py - This script performs the geoencoding of tweets and the time series analysis of sentiments.

-12_tweet_sentiment_analysis.py - This script performs sentiment analysis on Twitter data and creates a time series of the percentage of different sentiments.
+12_pca.py - This script contains the codes for PCA on our data and also generates figures needed for 13_all_panels.py.

+13_all_panels.py - This script has the codes for post-hoc analysis of the drought and drought awareness datasets and models.
+It also generates figure panels 4 to 8.